FenixAlliance/ABS.Docs/Services/Wallets-Service.md

 ## Understanding CryptoWallets

+CryptoWallets is the name of the functionality that allows each Wallet Account to interact with any number of BlockChains.
 Each Waller Account is assigned by the Alliance Business platform with an Ethereum Address.
 This Ethereum Address uniquely identifies a Wallet Account across any ABS BlockChain.
 This enables customers to create services such as crypto-currencies and exchanges, NFT marketplaces, apps (distributed/decentralized applications), and even their own  Web 3.0 & metaverse-enabled experiences.

 ## Connecting a Wallet to MetaMask